 Google Mobile Analytics App

 Yes, now Google Analytics includes an app that can measure the statistics associated with a mobile application.
 With the app, the developer can witness user action, demographics, in-app purchase information, and more.
-If the developer make a decision on how to monetize an app, there is Google Mobile available for iOS and Android platforms as well.
+If the developer makes a decision on how to monetize an app, there is Google Mobile available for iOS and Android platforms as well.

 With mobile analytics through Google, users can find out about relevant users, traffic sources, real-time reports, flow visualizations, event tracking, exception and crash reports, and custom reports, all through a single program.
 The types of reports you can get out of Google Mobile Analytics include app profiles, and iOS and Android software development kits (SDKs).